Short URL:

 Barcelona's main train station is called Estacio-Sants.

-How to move around Barcelona by public transport and suggested tourist routes to take in
+Plan how to move around Barcelona by public transport on suggested tourist routes to take in major sights.

 Barcelona Attractions